 Burkburnett Texas Wednesday, June 8

-I just finished the book "Wild" a few weeks ago it dawned on me that I was due for some kind of adventure myself.
+I just finished the book "Wild" a few weeks ago it dawned on me that I was due for some adventure myself.
 Not being a 20-year-old looking for Adventure with something strenuous like the Pacific Coast Trail, I thought I might do something a little less brash.

 Having just turned 65 I keep telling myself I'm going to make another trip to Big Bend this year.
 That happens every year.